 Legend says that the fifollet is a soul sent back to Earth by God in order to do penance.
 It sometimes attack humans.
-In some versions of the legend the fifollet is mischievous but not harmful.
-In others the fifollet is more menacing and sucks human blood like a vampire.
+In some versions of the legend, the fifollet is mischievous but not harmful.
+In others it's more menacing and sucks human blood like a vampire.
 Another legend says that the orb over the swamp is the soul of an unbaptized child.

-Swamp lights—if they exist—are believed to be caused by the ignition of the gas made in the swamp.
+Swamp lights are believed to be caused by the ignition of the gas made in the swamp.
 This gas is produced by the bacterial decomposition of organic matter.
 The decay bacteria are anaerobic, which means that they survive without oxygen.
 The organic matter came from the bodies of once living plants and animals that collected in the swamp.

-Swamp gas that has been tested contains a large quantity of methane, a flammable gas.
-Tests have also shown that at least some swamp gas contains phosphine, a gaseous substance that is spontaneously flammable in air.
-Some researchers say that under the right conditions, the mixture of methane and phosphine in the air above a swamp might produce a light.
-This is a very tentative explanation for swamp light production, however.
+Swamp gas that has been tested contains a large quantity of methane, or CH4, which is a flammable gas.
+The autoignition temperature of methane is around 573°C. Tests have shown that at least some swamp gas also contains phosphine, which has the formula PH3.
+The phosphine may be converted to P2H4 or diphosphane, perhaps by bacteria in the swamp.
+Diphosphane autoignites at the temperatures found in a wetland.
+This autoignition may then ignite the methane.
+This is still a tentative explanation for swamp light production, however.

 The production of light in a marsh may be similar to the process in a swamp.
 The gas produced by a marsh is known as marsh gas instead of swamp gas.
-A bog is acidic and relatively sterile, however.
-It may produce light by a different mechanism.
-The process of light generation in wetlands needs to be explored in much more detail.
+A bog is more acidic than a swamp or a marsh, but it does contain specialized bacteria that make methane.